GouthamHM/behaviorlogging/README.md

 3. Open Stackoverflow, do your usual stuff in Stackoverflow.
 Please Upvote just in case if you like some answer(We seldom do).
 4. Come back and visit your insights I captured through your Stackoverflow activity

+Requirements:
+1. Chrome or Chrmomium browser
+2. NodeJS 8.10.0 or above
+3. MongoDB
+4. npm 3.5.2

 Happy Coding!